MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 ## Accessing CA protected URLs with Microsoft Edge on BYOD using Intune MAM

 Mobile Application Management (MAM) for unenrolled devices is commonly used for personal or bring your own devices (BYOD).
 MAM is an option for users who don't enroll their personal devices, but still need access to their organization's email, Teams meetings, and more.
 For more specific information about MAM, see [What is Microsoft Intune app management?](/mem/intune/apps/app-management) and the [MAM FAQ](/mem/intune/fundamentals/deployment-guide-enrollment-mamwe).
 For more information about conditional access on Windows devices, see [Require an app protection policy on Windows devices](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows).

-> [!NOTE]
-> Conditional Access policies that target All Cloud Apps include Edge Auth in their scope, however Edge Auth itself doesn't control any app access.
-Since Edge Auth is a prerequisite for MAM registration and profile creation in Microsoft Edge, we've exempted Edge Auth from device-based controls enforcement, so there's no requirement for manual exclusion of Edge Auth while setting up Conditional Access.

 ## Access issues